huangyuzhang/Fizzy-Jam/README.md

 It's much more than a starter. 😉

+> If you happen to encounter [the Fizzy Theme][the Fizzy Theme], a legacy project built solely for Ghost or another tweaked version for Gridea, you may find this project more independent in terms of JAMStack.

 ## 🤔 Philosophy

 1. Everything lives in a git repo.
 This means you can host the site on GitHub, rather than paying monthly fees for web servers and database.
 2. An user-friendly yet pre-configured CMS.
-This allows you to focus on creating wonderful content, not the architecture or code. (you may also use the CMS offline, then push the static site to Github)
+This allows you to focus on creating wonderful content, not the architecture or code. (you may also use the CMS offline, then push the static site to Github manually to activate CI)
 3. Decoupled everywhere.
 Customize the site is fun by adding micro-services.

 ## Live Demo